 Pros and Cons of ICE Scoring

 The ICE method is straightforward and facilitates quick prioritization.
-However, it also has limitations:
+However, it also has limitations, including:

-- The method is subjective, which can lead to inconsistent scoring and results when the same person evaluates a project at different times or when multiple people access the same project
+• The method is subjective, which can lead to inconsistent scoring and results.
+This is especially true when the same person evaluates a project at different times or when multiple people access the same project

-- It allows room for bias, potentially affecting the final prioritization list
+• It allows room for bias which can potentially affect the final prioritization list

 Both the MoSCoW and ICE methods offer valuable tools for prioritizing data projects.
 Understanding the pros and cons of each can help organizations select the most suitable method for their needs and ensure that resources are allocated effectively.